hernantz/blog/content/mock-yourself-not-your-code.md

 The first technique was to start testing how collaborators interact between each other inside `process()`.
 These type of tests are called **integration tests**, that test larger units of your code, with real components.
-This also helped reducing the chance of bugs that sneak away when you tests units in aisolation.
+This also helped reducing the chance of bugs that sneak away when you test units in aisolation.

-Keep in mind that you need to have a good balance in the amount of code under test, speed and reliability.
-While there might not be too much value in writing tests for very small units of code (because their might be adding noise to your test suite), you don't want to be testing a huge portion of your code neither.
+Keep a reasonable amount of code under your tests.
+While writing tests for very small units of code might be adding noise to your test suite, there won't be too much value in testing a huge portion of your code either.

 The second technique consisted on using factories.
 Whats important is that factories **build real objects** for you in a declarative and straighforward